Home / Coffee knowledge / DF83 V Single Dosing Grinder Tested

 Design and Construction

 A plasma generator helps to reduce static charge.
-Nevertheless, even with the DF83 V, it is advisable to lightly spray the beans with water before grinding, as is the case with many single-dosing grinders.
+Nevertheless, even with the DF83 V, it is advisable to spray the beans lightly with water before grinding, as is the case with many single-dosing grinders.

 The housing is made of aluminum and is powder-coated.
 Overall, the grinder makes a high-quality impression.

-grind size range df83v
+grind range df83v

 Usability of the DF83 V